Skip to main content

 Line drawing of a laptop computer with a settings symbol and a security symbol

-EdTech professionals contribute to an inclusive technology infrastructure by ensuring safe and equitable access to educational technologies, including inclusive technologies, to support all students.
+EdTech professionals contribute to an inclusive technology infrastructure by ensuring access to educational technologies, including inclusive technologies, to support all students.
 EdTech professionals help to:

 Teaching